Logo for Piano Play It

 We do that to be able to lean forward and backwards when needed.
 The bench must face the keyboard squarely.

-If you don't have a piano chair I recommend you get one.
-It's important to feel comfortable while playing and to have a chair that fits the flexability your body requires while playing the piano.
+If you don't have a piano chair you should definitely get one.
+It's important to feel comfortable while playing and to have a chair that fits the flexibility your body requires while playing the piano.

 Some chair are slanted for example or they have a back rest.
 These cases both will probably lead to have the wrong piano playing posture.